 401(k) vs 403(b)

-The differences between a 401(k) and a 403(b) can be hard to hard to understand.
+The differences between a 401(k) and a 403(b) can be hard to understand.
 The two retirement plan types have differences in who must be made eligible to participate, some compliance differences.
 The two plans do have the same annual contribution limits.
 Learn more about the nuances in our article about the differences between a 401(k) and 403(b) plan.

 Which retirement plan is best for your nonprofit?

 Note: The information contained in this post is not intended to be or relied on as legal advice.
 You should consult an ERISA attorney or another professional plan consultant before making any decisions or changes.